-- 1.1 This Planning Statement has been prepared by Savills on behalf of Bluebell Wind Farm Limited, the joint venture between Infinergy Limited and Loch Luichart Estate (the Applicant) and supports an application for planning permission to the Highland Council for the extension of the Lochluichart Wind Farm, (hereafter referred to as 'the proposal').
-The Proposed Development comprises nine wind turbines with a maximum blade tip height of up to 133 metres and a rotor diameter of approximately 114 metres.
+- 1.1 This Planning Statement has been prepared by Savills on behalf of Bluebell Wind Farm Limited, the joint venture between Infinergy Limited and Loch Luichart Estate (the Applicant) and supports a current application for planning permission to the Highland Council for the extension of the Lochluichart Wind Farm. - 1.2 Bluebell Wind Farm Limited submitted a planning application for Lochluichart Wind Farm Extension II in April 2019 to the Highland Council (THC).
+This proposed a 9-wind turbine scheme and associated infrastructure (hereafter known as the 'Original Scheme').
+The application was accompanied by an Environmental Impact Assessment Report (EIA Report), and associated documents, under the Town and Country Planning (Environmental Impact Assessment) (Scotland) Regulations 2018. - 1.3 Following submission of the application, THC consulted relevant organisations as well as the public.
+Having considered the matters raised, the Applicant undertook a re-design process and decided to formally amend the planning application.
+The amendments comprise the removal of the four turbines closest to the A835 to the north (turbines T2, T3, T9 & T10) along with the associated access tracks and infrastructure, and a reduction in size of the proposed substation and control building to 170m x 80m and removal of the access track spur connecting Turbine T6 to Lochluichart Wind Farm.
+The remaining five turbines, and their associated infrastructure and other infrastructure including proposed borrow pits, remain in the same locations as per the Original Scheme.
+This revised scheme is hereafter known as the Revised Development. - 1.4 Environmental impacts arising from the amended 5 turbine scheme are described in the EIA Report Supplementary Information (SI) which accompanies this submission.
+This updated Planning Statement confirms any relevant and consequent changes to the planning considerations for the proposal. - 1.5 The Revised Development comprises five wind turbines with a maximum blade tip height of up to 133 metres and a rotor diameter of approximately 114 metres.
 Access will be taken from the existing site entrance on the A835 and will connect to a network of existing and newly proposed tracks to the proposed wind turbines.
-Other permanent infrastructure would include a sub-station and control building, and temporary infrastructure would include two borrow pits and a construction compound. - 1.2 This Planning Statement provides an assessment of the Proposed Development against relevant local and national planning policy and associated Supplementary Guidance (SG), energy policy and other material considerations.
-The Planning Statement assesses the acceptability of the Proposed Development in land use and planning policy terms in light of the residual impacts identified in the Environmental Statement (ES) and planning policy and other objectives.
-It concludes with considered comments about the overall acceptability of the Proposed Development in land use and planning policy terms.
+Other permanent infrastructure would include a sub-station and control building, and temporary infrastructure would include two borrow pits and a construction compound.

+1.6 This Planning Statement provides an assessment of the Revised Development against relevant local and national planning policy and associated Supplementary Guidance (SG), energy policy and other material considerations.
+The Planning Statement assesses the acceptability of the Revised Development in land use and planning policy terms in light of the residual impacts identified in the Environmental Impact Assessment Report (EIA Report) and latest Supplementary Information (SI), planning policy and other objectives.
+It concludes with considered comments about the overall acceptability of the Revised Development in land use and planning policy terms.